mbroeker/PennyStocks/README.md

-### Projekt PennyStocks ###
+### Project PennyStocks ###

-Eine simple Bestandssoftware fürs Online-Traden auf diversen Tauschbörsen
+A Portfolio Manager for Bittrex with Ethereum as its main currency

-### iBroker - Escobar Edition ###
+### iBroker - Penny Stocks ###

-* Livedaten von Bittrex
+* Livedata from Bittrex
-* Taschenrechner für Crypto-Währungen
+* Calculator for Crypto-Currencies
-* Aktualisierungsintervall 30s
+* Update Interval 30s
-* Intelligentes Setzen von Checkpoints
-* Genauigkeit auf 5 Stellen
+* Checkpoint Management
+* Accuracy of 4-8 Digits

 ### Penny Stocks ###

-Mit "Penny Stocks" behalten Sie den Überblick bei Ihren Assets - Wirken Sie der Inflation entgegen und tauschen Sie Ihre Cryptowährungen gewinnbringend hin und her.
-Der alte Grundsatz, dass sich beim Traden die Gewinne und Verluste ausgleichen - der gilt nur bedingt.
-Mit dem iBroker haben Sie ihre Posten im Blick und können sich gezielt auf den jeweiligen Tauschbörsen anmelden und aktiv Gewinne erwirtschaften.
+With "Penny Stocks" you can keep an overview of your assets - act on inflation and exchange your cryptos profitably.
+The old principle that trading profits and losses balance out - this only applies to a limited extent.
+With "Penny Stocks" you have your positions in view and your can log on the respective exchanges and actively generate profits.

-### Webseite ###
+### Website ###

 4customers UG - https://www.4customers.de/pennystocks/